-One thing is for certain in every manager's life: every day a manager will be called upon to solve a difficult problem or make a significant decision.
-But the processes used need to be ad hoc.
-This course presents techniques for creative problem solving and structures to assist in decision making whether the data are scarce or overwhelming.
-One major aspect of the course is the investigation of subconscious biases and how they can reduce the effectiveness of the decision-making process.
+Every day a manager will be called upon to solve a difficult problem or make a significant decision.
+This course presents techniques for creative problem solving and structures to assist in decision making in various business environments and situations.
+The course will explore biases and how they can reduce the effectiveness of the decision-making process.